Sufficientness postulates for measure-valued P\'{o}lya urn sequences: The model

-where $R$ is a finite transition kernel on $\mathbb{X}$, called the \textit{reinforcement measure} of the process, $\nu$ is a probability measure on $\mathbb{X}$, known as the \textit{base measure}, and $\theta>0$ is a positive constant.
-If an MVPS is i.i.d.$(\nu)$, then by Remark 5 in \citep{sariev2023b} it is also an MVPS$(\theta,\nu,\nu)$ for any constant $\theta>0$.
-When $R_x(\mathbb{X})=1$ for $\nu$-a.e. $x$, the corresponding MVPS is said to be \textit{balanced}.
-It follows from Corollary 6 in \citep{sariev2023b} that any exchangeable MVPS$(\theta,\nu,R)$ is also an exchangeable MVPS$(\tilde{\theta},\nu,\tilde{R})$ for some probability kernel $\tilde{R}$ and constant $\tilde{\theta}$, so in the sequel the distinction becomes vacuous as all processes are assumed exchangeable.
-As a consequence, any exchangeable MVPS satisfies the sufficientness postulate \eqref{intro:equation:prediction} with $\tilde{R}$ and coefficients
+where $R$ is a finite transition kernel on $\mathbb{X}$, called the \textit{reinforcement kernel} of the process, $\nu$ is a probability measure on $\mathbb{X}$, known as the \textit{base measure}, and $\theta>0$ is a positive constant.
+When $R_x(\mathbb{X})=m$ for $\nu$-a.e. $x$ and some $m>0$, both $R$ and the corresponding MVPS are said to be \textit{balanced}.